A Power of Attorney (POA) in Michigan is a document with which a person can authorize another to act on their behalf with the same level of authority.

 A POA can also be written up on behalf of the principal as long as the principal directs the writing and is mentally competent enough to do so.

-Creating a power of attorney is a straightforward task and can be easily accomplished using the following steps:
+Creating a POA is a straightforward task and can be easily accomplished using the following steps:

 Grant authority and present stipulations